adhocteam/certwatcher/README.md

 ## Usage

 1. Create a list of URLs in a CSV file.
-Format is: host,description.
+Format is: `host,description`.
 The description is optional.
+Comments can be added by prepending a line with `#`.
 For example:
 ```
+# Company websites
+adhocteam.us,Ad Hoc homepage

+# Third party
 www.google.com,Google
-adhocteam.us,Ad Hoc homepage
 example.com,
 ```
 2. Add SMTP config values to `config.ini`